Caleb-Abakah/RL-/README.md

-# Frozen Lake from First Principles — Q-Learning
+# Frozen Lake from First Principles: Q-Learning

 A complete Reinforcement Learning solution to the 8×8 **Frozen Lake** problem, implemented entirely from scratch in Python.
-No Gymnasium, OpenAI Gym, Stable Baselines, RLlib, or any other RL framework is used — the environment, agent, training loop, and evaluation are all written by hand.
+No Gymnasium, OpenAI Gym, Stable Baselines, RLlib, or any other RL framework is used - the environment, agent, training loop, and evaluation are all written by hand.

 > **Course:** DSCD 614 — Reinforcement Learning · Assignment 1